heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

-Finally, you have added yourself to the list of students in the GitHub organization using the issue, fork and pull request workflow, enabling you to contribute to open source projects in the future.
+Finally, you have added yourself to the list of students in the GitHub organization using the issue, fork and pull request workflow, enabling you to contribute to other projects in the future.

 Git is a valuable tool for collaborative work but we only scratched the surface.
 Refer to the resources for more useful content!